Gascon History, Family Crest & Coats of Arms

 The medieval era saw many new names come to France.
 Gascon appeared at that time in the region called Gascogne.
 It was a name for someone who lived in the French province of Gascoigne or Gascony.

 The surname Gascon was first found in Gascony (French: Gascogne), an area of southwest France bordering Spain, that was part of the "Province of Guyenne and Gascony" prior to the French Revolution, where they held a family seat in the seigneurie of Garidech, and were a prestigious aristocratic family of south-west France who also held estates in neighboring Languedoc to the east.

 Early History of the Gascon family

 This web page shows only a small excerpt of our Gascon research.
 Another 93 words (7 lines of text) covering the years 1535 and 1577 are included under the topic Early Gascon History in all our PDF Extended History products and printed products wherever possible.

 Gascon Spelling Variations

-local dialects and by the influence of other languages during the early development of the French language.
+The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Gascon is distinguished by a number of regional variations.
 The many spelling variations of the name include Gascoing, Gascoign, Gascoigne, Gascon, Gascoin, Gascogne, Gasco, Gascouin, Gasciogne, Gascoyne, La Gascogne, Lagascogne, La Gascoigne, Lagascoigne, Cascoigne and many more.